Baby steps with BRIX

 Materialwerk, a company that also happens to be my neighbour has just released BRIX, a new tool for 3dsMax that could just be the solution, at least when working with tiled materials (planks, bricks, tiles, mosaics, stone cladding, etc.)

 To me, BRIX was one of these rare no-brainer purchases.
 However, as this is quite a new tool, I thought I would post a small explanation of how I used it to create the following image.
-Click on this post for the full details.

 First two remarks: This is the result of blind experimenting.
 I may have overlooked or misunderstood some of the settings, so feel free to correct me.
 Secondly, BRIX comes with 1.4Gb of ready-made high-quality materials, which should fulfill most needs without the need to dig into material creation.
 For me, however, it was imperative to use BRIX to create new materials with my own maps (I mostly use my own photos but in this case, I used a map from CGTextures to get started).